General format

 In this lab you can use the interactive console to explore or Knit the document.
 Remember anything you type here can be “sent” to the console with Cmd-Enter (OS-X) or Ctrl-Enter (Windows/Linux) in an R code chunk.

-and assign it to an object named covid
+Load the tidyverse package.
+Then read in the CalEnviroScreen dataset from https://daseh.org/data/CalEnviroScreen_data.csv and assign it to an object named ces.

 # General format